Ansuyah Ratipul Singh: Personal life

 Singh married twice.
 She was briefly married in Great Britain, to Bronislav Sedzimer, during her medical school years.
 They had one daughter, Urvashi.
 She married again, to lawyer Ashwin Choudree, in 1948.
 Choudree was in leadership in the Natal Indian Congress and the South African Indian Council.
 Singh was widowed when Choudree died in 1969.

 Singh was a devotee of the arts: She was an accomplished pianist, and a talented amateur dramatist.
 She took part in many productions between 1948 and 1958, including Rabindranath Tagore's plays such as Natir Puja, a demanding role requiring acting and dancing skills.

 Singh died in 1978, aged 61 years.

 Commemoration

 She is commemorated by a bronze statue depicting her as Natir Puja, the dancing girl in Tagore's play of the same name.
-The statue is in the Amanzinyama Gardens in Tongaat.
+The statue is in the Amanzinyama Gardens in oThongathi.